mbenbernard/contracts/README.rst

     Functions that impose requirements when entering a function or method - also commonly called *preconditions*.
 2. **Assertions**
     Functions that impose requirements in the body of a function or method.
 This is not a complete suite of assertions;
-    instead, they are meant to be complementary to those available in :class:`~unittest.TestCase`.
+    instead, they are meant to be complementary to those available in `unittest.TestCase`.

 The goal of this library is not to make Python a statically-typed language.
 Instead, it aims to help you define what is expected from your code before it executes, so that you can more easily track and prevent bugs.